mayer79/ml_lecture/README.md

 ML can be viewed as a collection of statistical algorithms used to

-1. predict a target variable based on features (supervised ML) or to
+1. predict values (supervised ML) or to
 2. investigate data structure (unsupervised ML).

-Our focus is on *supervised algorithms*.
-These are often split by the data type of the response variable.
-If the latter is numeric (house prices, blood pressure, insurance claim counts/amounts), we talk of *regression*.
-If the response variable is categorical (house type, medical diagnosis, sentiment of an email), we are in the field of classification.
-The binary case can be tackled by both.
+Our focus is on *supervised ML*.
+Depending on if we predict numbers or classes, we talk about *regression* or *classification*.

 ## Organization

-The lecture is split into four parts, each of which is accompanied with an R and Python notebook with examples.
+The lecture is split into four parts, each of which is accompanied with an R and Python notebook with background and examples.
 You will find them in the corresponding subfolders.

 1. Regression and Classification Revisited
 2. Model Selection